StarlingUAS/ProjectStarling/deployment/README.md

 Key concepts are as follows:
 - **pods** are a k8 concept.
 A pod contains one or more containers and has its own ip address.
 Containers within a pod communicate over localhost
 - **node** is the machine (physical e.g. pi or virtual machine) upon which pods are run.
 (Separate from 'ros2 nodes' or 'ros nodes')
+- **kubectl** is the command line program required to interface with kubernetes.
 - **cni** container networking interface (default is flannel for k3s) is the underlying networking for all containers
 - **dds/ fast-rtps** Is the default communications middleware for ros2 comms.